 - Read now: Learn how to get back on your feet financially

 - Read now: See how so many people ruin their financial life

 Many people had their financial lives destroyed and many others are on the brink of disaster.

-Had you saved 6 months worth of expenses, you would have run out of money before we were anywhere close to normal.
+Had you saved 6 months worth of expenses, you would have run out of money if you faced major financial emergencies.

-For peace of mind, I suggest you have at least 12 months worth of expenses in savings.
+For peace of mind and financial security, I suggest you have at least 12 months worth of expenses in savings.

 Ideally, you would have closer to 18 months.